The American Academy in Rome supports innovative artists, writers, and scholars living and working together in a dynamic international community.

-The American Academy in Rome awards the Rome Prize to a select group of artists and scholars, after an application process that begins in the fall of each year.
-The winners, announced in the spring, are invited to Rome to pursue their work in an atmosphere conducive to intellectual and artistic freedom, interdisciplinary exchange, and innovation.
+Each spring, the Academy awards the Rome Prize and Italian Fellowship to a select group of artists and scholars, after an application and juried process that begins in the previous fall.
+The winners are invited to Rome to pursue their work in an atmosphere conducive to intellectual and artistic freedom and interdisciplinary exchange.

-The encounter with Rome represents now, as it has done since the Academy’s inception, something unique: a chance for American artists and scholars to spend significant time interacting and working in one of the oldest, most cosmopolitan cities in the world.
+The encounter with Rome represents now, as it has done since 1894, something unique: a chance for artists and scholars to spend significant time working in one of the oldest, most cosmopolitan cities in the world.
 The richness of Rome’s artistic and cultural legacy and its power to stimulate creative thinking served as the initial impetus for the Academy’s founding.
-Today, those tendencies live on, transformed as ever by the dynamism of the Academy’s constantly evolving community.
-The community includes Fellows, Residents, Visiting Artists and Scholars, and, come June, members of academic Summer Programs.
+Today, this tradition lives on, transformed by the dynamism of the Academy’s constantly evolving community.
+In addition to Rome Prize and Italian Fellows, the community includes invited Residents, Visiting Artists and Scholars, as well as participants in AAR’s academic Summer Programs.